asterics/FABI/Documentation/UserManual/Fabi User Manual.md

 # Welcome to FABI

-FABI - the "Flexible Assistive Button Interface" - connects up to eight momentary switches (buttons) to a Personal Computer, smartphone or tablet, in order to perform complex mouse- and keyboard actions.
-A configured FABI module can be used with any PC or mobile device (running Windows, Linux, MacOs, iOS or Android) without installing additional software, because the FABI module behaves like an ordinary computer mouse/keyboard.
-Using FABI, people with limitied motor capabilities can play computer games, surf the internet, write e-mails and much more.
+FABI - the "Flexible Assistive Button Interface" - connects up to five momentary switches (buttons) to a Personal Computer, smartphone or tablet, in order to perform complex mouse-, keyboard- and joystick actions.
+A configured FABI module can be used with any PC or mobile device (running Windows, Linux, macOS, iOS or Android) without installing additional software, because the FABI module behaves like an ordinary computer mouse/keyboard/joystick.
+Using FABI, people with limited motor capabilities can play computer games, surf the internet, write e-mails and much more.